Certaldo

 Certaldo (/it/) is a town and comune (municipality) of Tuscany, Italy, in the Metropolitan City of Florence, located in the middle of Valdelsa.
 It is about 35 km southwest of the Florence Cathedral (50 minutes by rail and 35 minutes by car from the city), and 40 minutes by rail north of Siena.

 It was home to the family of Giovanni Boccaccio, author of the Decameron, who was possibly born and died at his home in Certaldo, being buried there in 1375.
-It is also the birthplace of actor Ernesto Calindri and of coach Luciano Spalletti, who has been the manager of Italy national football team since 2023.
+It is also the birthplace of actor Ernesto Calindri and of football manager Luciano Spalletti.

 Geography

 The town of Certaldo is divided into upper and lower parts.
 The lower part is called Certaldo Basso, whilst the medieval upper part is called Certaldo Alto.
 Certaldo Alto has limited vehicular access, for use by residents only.
 Visitors can park outside the walls or in the lower part and go to Certaldo Alto by the Certaldo funicular.